Arthur Lupton: Cricket career

 His chief contribution was as Yorkshire's captain.
-Having playing only one game for the county, back in 1908, he was appointed captain for the 1925 season at the age of 46.
+Having played only one game for the county, back in 1908, he was appointed captain for the 1925 season at the age of 46.
 Yorkshire won the County Championship that year with 21 wins and no losses.
 He then led the side to second place in 1926 and third in 1927.
-He wanted to continue in 1928, but the Yorkshire committee, after at first deciding to appoint a professional captain, changed their minds and chose the amateur William Worsley.
+He wanted to continue in 1928, but the Yorkshire committee, after at first deciding to appoint a professional captain, changed their minds and chose the amateur William Worsley who, like Lupton, was a member of the Yorkshire Gentleman's Cricket Club.